awsdocs/amazon-sagemaker-developer-guide/doc_source/model-checkpoints.md

 # Use Checkpoints in Amazon SageMaker<a name="model-checkpoints"></a>

 Use checkpoints in Amazon SageMaker to save the state of machine learning \(ML\) models during training\.
-Checkpoints are snapshots of the model and can be configured by callback functions of ML frameworks\.
+Checkpoints are snapshots of the model and can be configured by the callback functions of ML frameworks\.
 You can use the saved checkpoints to restart a training job from the last saved checkpoint\.

 The SageMaker training mechanism uses training containers on Amazon EC2 instances, and the checkpoint files are saved under a local directory of the containers\.
 SageMaker provides functionality to copy the checkpoints from the local path to Amazon S3\.
 Using checkpoints, you can do the following:
 + Save your model snapshots under training due to an unexpected interruption to the training job or instance\.